AndrewBarber/nexblue_hass/README.md

 ## 🔐 Authentication

 This integration requires your NexBlue account credentials to authenticate with the NexBlue API.
 Your credentials are stored locally in Home Assistant and are only used to authenticate with the NexBlue API.

+### Token Management

+The integration handles authentication tokens securely:

+- Access tokens expire after 1 day
+- Refresh tokens expire after 30 days
+- The integration automatically refreshes tokens when needed

+### API Implementation

+This integration uses the official NexBlue API endpoints as documented in their OpenAPI specification.
+The API specification is stored locally in the `docs/api` directory and can be updated using the provided script in `scripts/update_api_spec.sh`.

 ## 🚧 Work in Progress